Death Reverence in Ireland

 Only one space left as of 1/30/24!

-Proposed Daily Itinerary
+Proposed Daily Itinerary (subject to change)

 Day 1: Arrivals and collection at Shannon Airport or Galway Coach Station (for those coming from Dublin).
 We will get settled into our home for the week and have time for a rest, a walk to the sea, or into the village.
 In the liminal light, we will have our opening ritual at a sacred well tucked into the mystical hazel groves of the Burren and collect holy spring water to bless our journey.

-Day 4: We will travel the short distance to Brigit’s Garden to explore the amazing Celtic Festival-themed gardens dedicated to this Goddess and Saint of Healing, midwife to life and to death, the first one to invoke the keen.
+Day 4: We travel the short distance to Brigit’s Garden to explore the amazing Celtic Festival-themed gardens dedicated to this Goddess and Saint of Healing, midwife to life and to death, the first one to invoke the keen.
 Then we journey into the blue mists, bogs, and stark beauty of Connemara.
 We will seek healing, honoring grief with the ebb and flow of life and death, from the sea and perhaps take a baptismal dip into her waters.
 We will close the day, the death of the day which is also the beginning, in our ancient Celtic way of being, at the hearth with Compline.

 Your guides for this journey are Tonja Reichley and Charlene Ray.